 The South Carolina Law Review welcomes submissions on all legal topics.
-The Editor in Chief and Article Selection Committee give serious consideration to every author’s submission and strive to be prompt in their review.
-While we strongly prefer submissions through Scholastica, the South Carolina Law Review also accepts submissions by mail and email.
+The Editor-in-Chief and Executive Articles Editors give serious consideration to every author’s submission and strive to be prompt in their review.
+While we strongly prefer submissions through Scholastica, the South Carolina Law Review also accepts submissions by mail and e-mail.
 Please mail submissions to:

 South Carolina Law Review

 Columbia, SC 29208

 Please submit e-mail submissions to firstname.lastname@example.org.
 Most authors will be notified of a decision within two weeks of submitting.